nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ...
 ```

-The database restore request will be cleared after a successful database in-place restore and can be viewed using `nuodocker get restore requests --db-name <db>`.
+The database restore request will be cleared after a successful database in-place restore and can be viewed using `nuodocker get restore-requests --db-name <db>`.
 The database state should be manually verified by `nuocmd show domain` and using SQL queries to ensure that it's in the desired state after a successful restore.

 If there is a need to modify the database restore request, a new database shutdown and restart cycle is needed so that the request can be completed.